puppetlabs/puppetdb/documentation/api/commands.markdown

 ### "store report", version 1

 The payload is expected to be a report, containing events that occurred on Puppet resources.
-It is structured as a JSON object, confirming to the [report wire format][report].
+It is structured as a JSON object, conforming to the [report wire format][report].